 2022: FIA Formula 2 — Hitech GP

-Marcus will continue racing in the top tier of junior racing - FIA Formula 2.
-Taking what he has learned in his previous two campaigns, Marcus has his sights set on being a consistent frontrunner in the series across a record-breaking 14-round season.
+Marcus raced another season in the top tier of junior racing - FIA Formula 2.
+Taking what he has learned in his previous two campaigns.
+Marcus had some massive wins in 2022, including three sprint race victories.

 Hitech GP is one of the leading teams in the Formula 2 Championship and has regularly contended for race victories and podiums.

 2023: NTT IndyCar Series — Chip Ganassi Racing